MichaelCache/gds_viewer/README.md

 use mouse wheel for zoom in an out

-hold middle button for move
+hold mouse left button for move

+there are some sample gds file in `./sample` folder, you can try them.